 Once you fix the root problem, there are some natural treatments that you can use to revitalize your split ends.
 The results aren’t immediate, but you might notice a difference after several applications.

 There are plenty of specialized products and methods to “fix” split ends.
 The results can be good, but some people prefer to go the natural route.

 While there isn’t any evidence to back up their effectiveness, people have been sharing these methods for decades.
 Anecdotally, they seem to be effective for helping split ends.
 The other advantage is that the majority of the following methods are safe and don’t include irritating ingredients.
 Are you ready to try them?

 In popular literature, there are several types of natural shampoo that seem to boost hair health.
 In this case, we want to suggest an option using egg and rosemary.
 It appears that both ingredients contain nutrients that help make ends smoother and more hydrated.

 What’s more, according to information published in Phytotherapy Research, rosemary contains extracts that have a positive effect on capillary health.
 In fact, it seems it may also stimulate hair growth.Anecdotal data suggest that applying egg and rosemary to your hair improves the appearance of split ends.
 However, there’s no scientific evidence to support these claims.

 You might like: 3 Egg Remedies to Moisturize Dry Hair

 - 3 tablespoons of fresh rosemary (30 grams)

 - 1 liter of water

-- Add the fresh rosemary to the liter of boiling water and allow to steep.
+- Start by adding the fresh rosemary to a liter of boiling water.
+Then, allow to steep.

 - Once cold, strain and mix with the beaten egg.